-Discussion of bHLH106-Targeting Genes
+S1 Discussion.
+Discussion of bHLH106-Targeting Genes.

 Salt Stress Regulated Genes

-bHLH106 directly regulates 16 salt regulatory genes, these have either direct or indirect roles in salt stress regulation (Table S3).
+bHLH106 directly regulates 16 salt regulatory genes, these have either direct or indirect roles in salt stress regulation (S3 Table).
 Among the salt stress regulated genes, expression of AtHSFA4A was more than two-fold up-regulated in the bHLH106 over-expression (OX) lines and contains two G-boxes, located at position 75 and 497 in the promoter region.
 HSF2A was also up-regulated in wild-type plants upon H2O2 stress [1].
 CAX3 is a cation exchanger differentially regulated by Na+ stress [2], and its expression was approximately three-fold upregulated in the bHLH106 OX lines, it contains three G-boxes in its promoter region, at positions 1057, 1654, and 2302.
 Additionally, the CAX3 promoter also had five different additional G-box derivative Myc sequences, further supporting that CAX3 is regulated by bHLH transcription factors.
 A member of the DREB subfamily A-5 of the ERF/AP2 (AtDS1) transcription factor family was enhanced two-fold, and had two core consensus sequences present at positions 2825 and 2899.
 A MPK3 and MPK6 interacting zinc finger protein, ZAT10, was also positively regulated by bHLH106, and contains one core G-box at position 2760.
 The gene for salt inducible zinc finger protein SZF1 contains a core G-box at position 2496 of its promoter, and was also positively regulated in the bHLH106-OX line.
 Additional genes include, a cupredoxin family protein, an affinity nitrate transporter, a zinc finger protein 1, Arabidopsis thaliana protein kinase 19 (AtPK19), a NUDIX hydrolase homolog 7, a DA1-related protein 3 (DAR3), and an F-box protein induced by various abiotic stresses.
 Expression of all of these genes was enhanced in over-expression lines and their promoters all contained G-boxes.
 Taken together, these results indicate that bHLH106 positively regulates genes that are important salt stress regulatory components in Arabidopsis and has a vital role in the salt stress regulatory network.